jumonmd/jumon/examples/check/JUMON.md

 ### main

 1. Output a number.
-    - Check: Make sure the answer is 42.
+    - Check: Make sure the answer is '42'.

 2. Output a animal.
-    - Check: Make sure the answer is cat.
+    - Check: Make sure the answer is 'cat'.